mikegcoleman/docker101-linux/README.md

 The output shows Docker executing each instruction in the Dockerfile, and tagging the final image with your Docker ID.

-Run your website using a detached container, just like you did with SQL Server, but this time publishing the HTTP port so traffic can be passed from the host into the container:
+Run your website using a detached container, just like you did with MySQL, but this time publishing the HTTP port so traffic can be passed from the host into the container:

 ```
 docker container run --detach --publish 80:80 --name app <your docker cloud id>/linux_tweet_app